Player: Gaetti, Gary

 Position: 3B/1B

-Gary won a World Series with Minnesota in 1987 and was the MVP of that year’s American League Championship Series against the Detroit Tigers.
-In 1987, he became the first player ever to hit home runs in his first two postseason plate appearances.
+Gary won a World Series with Minnesota in 1987 and was the MVP of that year's American League Championship Series against the Detroit Tigers.
+He became the first player ever to hit home runs in his first two postseason plate appearances.

 In 1996, he hit a grand slam off Greg Maddux to extend the Cardinals’ lead to 8-3 over the Braves in Game 2 of the NLCS.
 He was voted onto two All-Star teams, won four Gold Gloves and a Silver Slugger award.
 In 1998, he became the only player to be a teammate of both Mark McGwire and Sammy Sosa during their purportedly steroid-driven record-breaking campaign.